dorymint/TODOGotcha/README.md

 If you need only specify directory
 ```
-todogotcha -recursive=false -root="/path/to/dir/"
+todogotcha -recursive=false -root="/path/to/dir/;/path/to/another/dir/"
 ```

-If you need specify files
+If you need specify file
 ```
-todogotcha -root="" -file="/path/to/file;/path/to/next/file"
+todogotcha -root="" -file="/path/to/file;/path/to/another/file"
 ```

 ## Option